zweck/bdd-selenium-mocha/README.md

 1. `npm install`
 2. `npm test`

+#### Environment Variables
+The tests require a number of Environment Variables to have been set.
+The simplest way to set these is to create a .env file in the root of the project, based on the example one (`.env.sample`).
+Any variables in this file will automatically be set.

+### Test layout and structure
 There are 2 directories for tests to live in, we have `sequences/` and `tests/`.
 I have made this distinction to seperate simple tests that represent a sequence of basic interactions exposed through `PageObjects/`, and more indepth complex tests that require a developer to write some JS.

 `sequences/` tests export a JS object which is consumed by `testRunner.js`.
 Make sure that any sequence test is included in `sequences/index.js`.
 If it isn't in there, it will not be run.